 KAKE is partnering with First United Methodist Church to offer pet blessings next to the KAKE tent in Kennedy Plaza in front of Century II.
 Bring your pet and have them blessed and receive a charm to put on their collar.
 We are also partnering with Bicycle Exchange where they will be setting up in front of their store front in Delano to offer test rides and they will have an electric assist bicycle ready for test ride.

-Beyond attending the event there are many ways to get involved in the inaugural Open Streets ICT.
+Beyond attending the event there are many ways to get involved in Open Streets ICT.
 Open Streets ICT is currently seeking vendors to fill the space along Douglas.
-We are also in search of volunteers to be barricade directors, route marshals and to assist with the information tent.
+They are also in search of volunteers to be barricade directors, route marshals and to assist with the information tent.